SQream/sqream_docs/getting_started/cost_management.rst

 Managing Cost
 =============

 When you suspend an environment, its resources are temporarily released, which allows billing to be paused for a set duration during which the environment is not expected to be used.
 If your BLUE environment is suspended, it means that your Workers are not operational, and statements cannot be executed.
 However, after you resume operation, the resource count will return to its pre-suspension value.
-It's important to note that your cluster remains accessible, and you can still perform administrative actions like resize and flow management.
+It's important to note that your cluster remains accessible, and you can still perform administrative actions.

 You have the flexibility to manually or automatically suspend and resume each of your pools based on your specific requirements.

 Setting Automatic Pool Suspension and Resumption
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To enable the automatic suspension of idle workers, activate the **Automatically Suspend Workers** feature.
+**Suspending**

+Once the automatic suspension is activated, Workers will automatically be suspended after a specific idle session period that has been defined.

 1. In the sidebar, go to **Settings** and select the **Resource Pool** tab.
 2. Select a pool you wish to set.

    The pool you selected is now highlighted.
+3. Toggle **Automatically suspend workers** on.
+4. Under **Idle suspension period**, define the number of minutes for an idle period after which the pool will be suspended.
+5. To turn off automatic suspension, toggle **Automatically suspend workers** off.

+**Resuming**

+Once the automatic resumption is activated, Workers will automatically be resumed when a query is executed.

+1. In the sidebar, go to **Settings** and select the **Resource Pool** tab.
+2. Select a pool you wish to set.

+   The pool you selected is now highlighted.
+3. Toggle **Automatically resume workers** on.
+4. To turn off automatic resumption, toggle **Automatically resume workers** off.

+Manually Suspending and Resuming Pools
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+**Suspending**

+1. In the sidebar, go to **Settings** and select the **Resource Pool** tab.
+2. Select a pool you wish to set.

+   The pool you selected is now highlighted.
-3. Under **Suspension Policy**, select one of the policies:
+3. Under **Suspension Policy**, select one of the following policies:
-4. Select one of the suspension policies:

    * Brute force
    * Graceful shutdown